Corporate Social Responsibility - Mālama Hawaiʻi

 Keālia Pond National Wildlife Refuge (Kihei)

 An important wetland for endangered Hawaiian stilts and coots, Keālia Pond National Wildlife Refuge is the site of one of the largest dry forest restoration projects on Maui.
-Volunteer work is almost always native planting, though sometimes invasive species needs to be removed.
+Volunteer work is almost always native planting, though sometimes invasive species need to be removed.

 Kipuka Olowalu (West Maui)

+Kipuka Olowalu is a 72-acre cultural reserve that stretches mauka (mountain side) to makai (ocean side).
 Volunteers partake in restoration work in areas of the property including general cleaning, invasive species removal, and native plantings followed by an educational session.
-Regular volunteer days for individuals and small groups take place Wednesdays and Thursdays 7:30 am - 11:30 am.
-Groups larger than 10 people can be accommodated on different days.
+Regular volunteer days for individuals and small groups take place Wednesdays and Thursdays 7:30 am — 11:30 am.
+Larger groups (10–50 people) can be accommodated on different days.

 Leilani Farm Sanctuary (Haʻikū)

-Located on nearly 8 acres of tropical land and home to rescued goats, cats, geese, donkeys, sheep, rabbits, pigs, ducks, deer and a cow, Leilani Farm Sanctuary provides care for rescued animals and humane education to the community.
+Leilani Farm Sanctuary provides care for rescued animals and humane education to the community.
 Workdays typically take place Mondays and Wednesdays at 9am and include tasks like gardening, animal grooming, trail maintenance and cleaning the barn.

 Mālama KAʻEHU (Wailuku)